 Integration is key to all IT environments, so a hybrid approach means that you can host and use applications that exist in the public cloud, private cloud, or on-premise, and then adopt networking approaches that can link it all together in a way that delivers brilliant performance.

-Why are hybrid environments a superior solution when it comes to service transformation?
+Why are Hybrid IT environments a superior solution when it comes to Service Transformation?